google/asylo/asylo/examples/remote/quickstart/README.md

 2.  `RemoteLoadConfig`

-    The `RemoteLoadConfig` holds a regular `SgxLoadConfig` and passes it to the`RemoteEnclaveProxyServer`to load the enclave.
-The `RemoteLoadConfig`
-    needs to be built with the filepath of the enclave shared object library on the`RemoteEnclaveProxyServer`.
+    The `RemoteLoadConfig` holds a regular `SgxLoadConfig` and passes it to the `RemoteEnclaveProxyServer` to load the enclave.
+The `RemoteLoadConfig` needs to be built with the filepath of the enclave shared object library on the `RemoteEnclaveProxyServer`.

 3.  `remote_proxy` flag

-    The `remote_proxy` flag points to a binary that will be executed in order to start a RemoteEnclaveProxyServer.
+    The `remote_proxy` flag points to a binary that will be executed in order to start a `RemoteEnclaveProxyServer`.
 Normally this would be done by a provisioning layer, but is started manually as part of this example.

 4.  `sgx_config`

-    The sgx\_config variable is created by the `remote\_config` rather than the `enclave\_config`.
+    The `sgx_config` variable is created by the `remote_config` rather than the `enclave_config`.
 This is because the it is sent across the wire to the `RemoteEnclaveProxyServer` and used as part of the launch.

 ## Writing an enclave application